DogDoge0-0/DOB-Permit-Viewer/README.md

 ## This is a site for viewing permits!

-Here I use `https://data.cityofnewyork.us/resource/rbx6-tga4`'s data to construct a table that spits out permit information for your viewing pleasure.
+Here I use the data from `https://data.cityofnewyork.us/resource/rbx6-tga4` to construct a table that spits out permit information in a more readable format.

 ### Feature List:

 - Search